Today is the most glorious Tuesday of all.

 Let us bring you up to speed on the religious tradition of eating pancakes and give you the lowdown on lent.

 When is pancake day?

-This year, Pancake Tuesday falls on Tuesday, 13th February.
-Also known as Shrove Tuesday, the tradition always falls forty-seven days before Easter.
+Pancake Tuesday, more formally known as Shrove Tuesday, falls forty-seven days before Easter.

 The day is always followed by Ash Wednesday, which is the beginning of Lent whereby Christians traditionally fast for forty days.

 Easter is one of the oldest festivals of the Christian Church and celebrates the resurrection of Jesus from the tomb on the third day after his crucifixion.

 However, before any celebrations can begin, there must be a period of fasting which is where Shrove Tuesday comes into play.
 The word shrove comes from shrive, meaning to present oneself for confession, penance, and absolution.